 Our sheep are dual-purpose breeds, producing good meat and wool.
-All the sheep are shorn at our Spring Fair, where visitors can come and watch.
-We also welcome spinners and weavers to this event to process the wool.
-This year our Spring Fair, we’ll still need to shear our sheep and plan to video the shearer in action so we can share this with you.
+All the sheep are shorn at our Spring Fair in May, so that visitors can come and watch.
+Sadly this year due to Coronavirus we’ve had to cancel our Spring Fair, we’ll still need to shear our sheep and plan to video the shearer in action so we can share this with you.